ahadas/ahadas.github.io/about.md

 permalink: /about/
 ---

 I am a hands-on manager at [Red Hat](https://www.redhat.com).
-I hold a master's degree in computer sceience from [The Open University of Israel](http://www.openu.ac.il) (see the [Research Section](#research)) and interested in different aspects of programming and particularly in large and distributed software development and modularization techniques.
+I hold a master's degree in computer sceience from [The Open University of Israel](http://www.openu.ac.il) (see [Research Section](#research)) and interested in different aspects of programming and particularly in large and distributed software development and modularization techniques.

 I live in Herzliya, Israel.